almondtools/xrayinterface/HandlingSingletons.md

 	}
 ```

-As one can see we use the ClassAccess object to invoke the private constructor.
+As one can see we use the XRayInterface object to invoke the private constructor.
 Any interface method named create delegates to a constructor with a matching signature.